Barile-Macchia resolutions: Minimal Free Resolutions of Edge Ideals of Weighted Oriented Forests

-As an application, we obtain recursive formulas for the graded Betti numbers of $I(\T)$ which generalize those from \cite{Jac04} and \cite{JM05}.
-Before providing these formulas, we set our notation.
+For the reverse direction, suppose $(a)$ or $(b)$ holds for $m_e$.
+We make the following claim whose proof is provided later. \begin{claim} The monomial $m_e$ does not divide $ \lcm(\sigma \setminus m_e)$ for any subset $\sigma$ of $\G(\T)$. \end{claim} Suppose the claim holds.
+Observe that there exists a potential block $\G(P)$ that contains $m_e$ where $P$ is an induced path of $\T$.
+Then by Claim \ref{clm:blockend} and the definition of a potential block, $m_e$ must be one of the two ends of $\G(P)$ and it is not possible to extend $\G(P)$ to a block at the end $m_e$.
+If the extension can be done at the other end of $\G(P)$, extend and continue in this fashion.
+This process terminates after a finite number of steps at a block $\G(P')$ which admits $m_e$ as one of its blockends. \end{proof}

+\begin{proof}[Proof of Claim \ref{clm:blockend}] Since $m_e$ is a blockend, then it satisfies Proposition \ref{blockendforest} (a) or (b).
+If (a) holds, then $m_e$ is the only monomial in $\G(\T)$ that is divisible by $x^{(d)}_p$ or $x^{(d+1)}_q$.
+Suppose (b) holds.
+Since $\T$ is a tree, the directed edge $(x^{(d)}_p,x^{(d+1)}_q)$ is the only edge directed towards $x^{(d+1)}_q$.
+Thus $m_e$ is the only monomial in $\G(\T)$ that is divisible by $(x^{(d+1)}_q)^2$.
+Hence, the statement holds. \end{proof}

+We introduce some more notations.
 Let $p=\max \{\rank (x) : x \in V(\T)\}$.
 Let $v_1$ be one of the vertices of rank $p$ in $\T$ and $v$ be the predecessor of $v_1$.
 Denote the neighbors of $v$ by $v_1,\ldots, v_n$.
 Note that at most one of the neighbors of $v$ is not a leaf.
 If all of them are leaves, then $v=x_0$ and the ideal $I(\T)$ is quite simple to study.
 Suppose exactly one neighbor of $v$ is not a leaf and denote it by $v_n$.
-Let $w_1,\ldots, w_k$ be the neighbors of $v_n$ where $w_i \neq v$ for each $i \in [k]$.
+Let $w_1,\ldots, w_k$ be the neighbors of $v_n$ other than $v$.
 If $v_n$ has no predecessor, then $I(\T)$ is still a simpler ideal to study.
 So, suppose $w_k$ is the predecessor of $v_n$.

 Let $W \subseteq V(\T)$.
 Let $\T\setminus W$ denote the weighted naturally oriented tree obtained from $\T$ by deleting all the vertices in $W$ and the edges incident to those vertices.
 Let $\T_1:= \T \setminus \{v_1\}, \T_2:= \T\setminus \{v,v_1,\ldots, v_n\}$, and $ \T_3:= \T_2 \setminus \{w_1,\ldots, w_k\}$.